xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 of the world.

-Sadly, the development team didn't do proper research into Santa's requirements; they couldn't be bothered with a trek to The North Pole and just sat at home watching "The Santa Claus" and then reckoned they knew it all.
+Sadly, the development team didn't do proper research into Santa's requirements; they couldn't be bothered with a trek to the North Pole and just sat at home watching "The Santa Clause" and then reckoned they knew it all.
 Luckily no harm came to Christmas 2018.

 Good news is, Santa's been in touch and the additional requirements for this year are: